GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

 **chroot=directory**
     Run the daemon process group process within a chroot jail.
 Use of a chroot jail is now deprecated due to the difficulty in setting up a chroot environment.
-It is recommended that you use more modern containerisation technologies such as Docker or runC.
+It is recommended that you use modern containerisation technologies such as Docker instead.

 .. _script-user: